CesiumGS/3d-tiles/TileFormats/Points/README.md

 #### Point Normals

-Point normals are an optional property that can help improve the visual quality of points by enabling diffuse and specular lighting.
+Per-point normals are an optional property that can help improve the visual quality of points by enabling lighting, hidden surface removal, and other rendering techniques.
 Oct-encoding is described in [*A Survey of Efficient Representations of Independent Unit Vectors* by Cigolle et al.](http://jcgt.org/published/0003/02/01/).

-An implementation for encoding and decoding these unit vectors can be found in Cesium's [AttributeCompression](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/AttributeCompression.js) module.
+An implementation for encoding and decoding these unit vectors can be found in Cesium's
+[AttributeCompression](https://github.com/AnalyticalGraphicsInc/cesium/blob/master/Source/Core/AttributeCompression.js)
+module.